equinor/radix-public-site/public-site/docs/radix-config/index.md

 :::

 ### `secrets`
-`secrets` - (optional) add secrets to Radix config `radixconfig.yaml` in the branch defined as `Config Branch` for your application.
-This will trigger a new build.
-This build will fail as no specified build secret has been set.
-You will now be able to set the secret **values** in the configuration section of your app in the Radix Web Console.
-These secrets also can be used in the [sub-pipelines](/guides/sub-pipeline).
+`secrets` - (optional) Defines secrets to be used in Dockerfiles or [sub-pipelines](/guides/sub-pipeline).
+Secrets values must be set in Radix Web Console. `build-deploy` jobs will fail if not all secret values are set.

 :::tip
 * When an option `useBuildKit: false`, to ensure that multiline build secrets are handled correct by the build, **all** build secrets are passed as `ARG`-s during container build, base-64 encoded (they need to be decoded before use).